Skip to main content

 • Metadata may be stripped during transfer

-• Copies inherit metadata without proof of origin
+• Copies inherit metadata without clear origin context

 None of these scenarios require malicious intent.
 They are normal outcomes of modern file handling.